ospfranco/ospfranco.github.io/_posts/2023-11-24-mix c++, obj-c and swift files in a single xcode targe.md

 ```

 One side effect is that the headers will not appear on the project explorer view on XCode, which is annoying if you are developing something from scratch, you can still ⌘ + click to open it, but it won't show navigation side bar.

-# Cocoapods

-Cocoapods has a special problem with this, since it generates an umbrella header that will also get compiled by the Swift compiler and it will fail.
-Either of the methods described above will workaround the issue for now.